-Figure 7: Storage Definition Form
+Figure 5-7: Rack Definition Form

-Part Name This list contains the names of all the parts which have been associated with the specified type of feeder, as defined in the Part Definition form. Туре A number which identifies a certain type of parts rack, as defined in the Virtual CIM Setup.
-(Note that the setup used for this example has only one type of rack, 201.)
-Maximum Capacity The number of units of this type of part / material which can be placed into the feeder, as defined in the Virtual CIM Setup.
-Quantity The number of units currently loaded in the feeder.
-You must manually update the value of this field whenever you add or remove parts to or from the feeder.
-The CIM Manager automaticallyupdates this field during production. ОК Exits and saves any changes.
-Close Exits without saving any changes.
+Part Name This list contains the names of all the parts that are associated with the specified type of feeder, as defined in the Part Definition form.
+Type The number that identifies a certain type of rack, as defined in the Virtual CIM Setup.
+Capacity The number of units of this type of part / material which can be placed in the rack, as defined in the Virtual CIM Setup.
+Quantity The number of units currently loaded in the rack.
+You must manually update the value of this field whenever you add parts to or remove parts from the rack.
+The CIM Manager automatically updates this field during production.
+Exits and saves any changes.
+Exits without saving any changes.